yisibell/vue-previewable-image/README.md

 ```

-You also can use `viewerjs` from this package:
+You also can use `viewerjs` from this package, This is equal to `import Viewer from 'viewerjs'`.

 ```js
 import { Viewer } from 'vue-previewable-image'
 ```

-This is equal to `import Viewer from 'viewerjs'`.

-Or, using image viewer as a component, See [ImageViewer](./docs/image-viewer-component.md).
+Or, you can using image viewer as a component, See [ImageViewer](./docs/image-viewer-component.md).

 ## Using via Vue plugin